Today's Articles

 *Sonny Boy Williamson was born on this date in 1914.
 He was a Black blues musician.

 From Jackson, Tennessee, he was also known as John Lee Williamson.
-Williamson acquired his nickname because of the young age at which he began performing; during those early years, he traveled the South, sometimes in the company of his biggest influence, Sleepy John Estes, Robert Nighthawk, and others.
+Williamson acquired his nickname because of the young age at which he began performing; during those early years, he traveled the South, sometimes in the company of his most significant influence, Sleepy John Estes, Robert Nighthawk, and others.
 In the late 1930s, he moved to Chicago, where he worked as a session player and became an influential and successful mainstay of the city's blues scene as a performer and recording artist.

 To Become a Musician or Singer